Sheep-y/trpg-dnd-4e-db/README.md

    8. See in-downloader help for details and troubleshoots.
 9. Once all data is downloaded, you can export the data to an HTML file, which can be opened in any browser.

-If you find a typo or obvious mistakes in the data, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).
+## Fixing compendium errors ##

+Let's face it, the compendium has numerous errors.

 I cannot update the official compendium, but I can update this downloader's data export.

-In this current version, over 290 entries has been corrected or removed.
+In this current version, the content of over 300 entries has been corrected or removed:

-Most are items missing power frequency, around 140, followed by around 80 empty glossaries.
+Most are around 140 items missing power frequency, followed by around 80 empty glossaries.

-Please only report typo, incorrect fields, or similar text mistakes; RAW/RAI corrections are out of scope.
+If you find similar mistakes that aren't fixed, please [file an issue](https://github.com/Sheep-y/trpg-dnd-4e-db/issues/).

 ## Source code and building ##